angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 to retain a land to return with Daze for example.

 In some circumstances, it can be used as an additional win condition.
-Casting a Street Wraith after your Doomsdays have been hit with a {{Surgical Extraction}}
-effects or your opponent has paid 16 life with {{Sylvan Library}} can be a legitimate way to win the game.
-Against {B}{R} Reanimator there is also the potential to cycle it in response to an {{Exhume}} whereby, thanks to the life paid to a {{Griselbrand}} and the Swampwalk it can often present a lethal clock out of nowhere.
+Casting a Street Wraith after your Doomsdays have been hit with a :card[Surgical Extraction] effects or your opponent has paid 16 life with :card[Sylvan Library] can be a legitimate way to win the game.
+Against {B}{R} Reanimator there is also the potential to cycle it in response to an :card[Exhume] whereby, thanks to the life paid to a :card[Griselbrand] and the Swampwalk it can often present a lethal clock out of nowhere.

 For an excellent example of Street Wraith as a win condition please watch [this